-He is an offspring of the original trekker Afrikaners, sent by Cecil John Roads in 1998, to the Ghanzi District.
-It is believed that Roads wanted the farmers to protect Rhodesia from the Germans taking over from South West Africa.
+He is an offspring of the original trekker Afrikaners, sent by Cecil John Rhodes in 1898, to the Ghanzi District.
+It is believed that Rhodes wanted the farmers to protect Rhodesia from the Germans taking over from South West Africa.
 They endured hardships that is unbelieving, but today the families of those original trekkers, are making a good living in the Ghanzi District.

 Willie was trekking cattle through the Kalahari for 20 years, he did this for an income.
 He was also hunting and living a free life with the Bushman and the Kalahari as his companions.
 He also was a protector of game and had a game farm.
 In 2000 he decided to begin a lodge at Grassland Safari’s, later Grassland Bushman Lodge.